fossabot/passdrop/README.md

-#passdrop
+# passdrop

-*Note: I am no longer actively developing PassDrop, as I no longer use iOS devices or Mac OS X.*
+*This is a modern, updated build of [Rudis Muiznieks](https://github.com/rudism)'s PassDrop application.*

 PassDrop is a fully-featured secure password management system, compatible with the free [KeePass 1.x (Classic)](http://keepass.info/) and multi-platform [KeePassX](http://www.keepassx.org/) desktop applications.
-PassDrop uses the free [DropBox](http://www.dropbox.com) storage service for hassle-free synchronization of your password databases between your iPhone, Windows, OS X, and Linux desktop computers.
+PassDrop uses the free [Dropbox](http://www.dropbox.com) storage service for hassle-free synchronization of your password databases between your iPhone, Windows, macOS, and Linux computers.

 The current version 1.2 is available on the [iOS App Store](http://itunes.apple.com/us/app/passdrop/id431185109).

-##PassDrop FAQ
+## PassDrop FAQ

 If you are experiencing issues or need help using PassDrop, please check out the [PassDrop FAQ](https://github.com/rudism/passdrop/blob/master/FAQ.md).

-##Current Features (1.2)
+## Current Features (2.0)

 - Strong emphasis on clean, simple, intuitive user interface
 - Fully optimized for all devices including retina iPhones and iPads
-- Built for iOS 7
+- Built for iOS 10
-- Load, create, and edit multiple KeePass 1.x databases in your DropBox account
+- Load, create, and edit multiple KeePass 1.x databases in your Dropbox account
 - Open KeePass 1.x databases with any file extension
-- Fully integrated two-way syncing to DropBox, with collision detection
+- Fully integrated two-way syncing to Dropbox, with collision detection
 - Lock file utilization when opening databases in edit mode
 - Offline read access to databases when no network is available
 - View, create, move, sort, and edit all groups and entries nested to any level